 Continual improvement of an ISMS (or any ISO management system) should always yield results for the organization.

-But what does “continual improvement” under ISO 27001 look like?
+But what does “continual improvement” for a high growth technology company look like under ISO 27001?

 If you’re meeting the management system requirements and implementing all required controls, what actions should you take next to demonstrate a commitment to continual improvement?